Skip to content

 }

-is the only field required to turn a feature on and off we opt to flatten the block into a single top level property (or higher level property if already nested inside a block).
+In the cases where Enabled is the only field within the object we opt to flatten the block into a single top level property (or higher level property if already nested inside a block).
 So in the case of Example A, this would become:

 "storage_blob_driver_enabled": {